jcfernando/cmsc198-Fernando/june-week-1.md

 ## Hardest task done this week
     - The hardest task is probably adapting to a new language that is not taught in my curriculum which is python.
 Learning the coding conventions and how to debug a mistake ate most of my time.
+I solved it by studying the native python language, the django documentation itself, and a little help from the stackoverflow community.